Maie-r/GenshinTeamManager/README.md

 ### Versions
-  * 0.8.1
+  * 0.8.1 <br>
-        * Fixed app freezing on dragging images
+        - Fixed app freezing on dragging images <br>
-        * You can now drag characters by their image in all pages except in the Team Edit page
+        - You can now drag characters by their image in all pages except in the Team Edit page <br>
-        * Pre-release of this version available
+        - Pre-release of this version available <br>
-  * 0.8
+  * 0.8 <br>
-        * First added to GitHub.
-Release not yet available
+        - First added to GitHub.
+Release not yet available <br>